The Cabins start date: Essential guide to ITV2 dating show

 The Cabins narrator

-Comedian Maisie Adam will provide the voiceover on The Cabins.
+Comedian Maisie Adam is The Cabins narrator.
 She said of her new role: “I can’t wait to spill all the juice from life inside The Cabins.
 After spending most of the year staying inside, this is going to be both strangely relatable for everyone yet also absolutely wild as first dates go.
 Besides, I ran out of things to say to my housemates back in May, so it’s been nice to gossip about this lot in a room on my own!”

 Maisie is a Yorkshire comedian who was propelled into the limelight when she entered So You Think You’re Funny?.
 She’s since appeared on the likes of Mock the Week, Have I Got News For You, QI and 8 Out of 10 Cats.